The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Type of a Bike Trainer

 Budget trainers for up to $500 are mostly wheel-on trainers.
-In fact, from around 30 trainers I researched, 90% were wheel-on and the rest direct-drive (not counting rollers).
+In fact, among the 30 trainers I researched, 90% were wheel-on, and the rest were direct-drive (not counting rollers).

 Therefore, I will focus on wheel-on trainers only in this guide.
 Visit the best smart bike trainers article if you are interested in direct-drive trainers.